bennett-lahn/rv32i-processor/README.md

 The processor is simulated using both Verilator and Icarus Verilog.

 	- **Verilator:** Used for fast simulation, debugging, and more helpful warnings/errors; treats unknown values as zeros.
-	- **Icarus Verilog:** Used for more rigorous testing since it strictly propagates X values, exposing subtle bugs.
+	- **Icarus Verilog:** Used for alternate testing since it propagates X values, exposing subtle bugs.
 - **Test Programs:**

 	- **Assembly Tests:** Custom RV32I assembly test files exercise various control-flow, branch prediction, and hazard scenarios.